 Description

-Water-powered corn mill, now workshop and store (and apparently unoccupied at time of survey).
-Rebuilt in C18, replacing a late C16 mill; altered.
-Coursed sandstone rubble with quoins, slobbered render, stone slate roof.
-T-plan formed by a main range built at right-angles to the lane and down the slope of the river bank, with full-height outshuts to both sides of the upper end by the road.
-EXTERIOR: 2 storeys over a basement storey.
-The entrance front in the east side has one window to the upper floor of the outshut, a low 2-storey lean-to porch in the angle, with an oak lintel, a shallow loading doorway over this and an inner wagon doorway with a loading door over it, to the right of the porch 2 square windows at ground floor and one above, and further right a low inlet archway to the wheel in the basement.
-The south gable wall has 4 small windows at ground floor and 2 above, and a gable chimney.
-On the west side the outshut has a basement doorway and one window on each floor above, the main range has one window to the basement, 3 square windows above (that in the centre offset upwards), and an arched outlet opening from the waterwheel.
-The north gable wall has a square-headed opening to a small cast-iron undershot waterwheel which has been restored with plain oak planks replacing the former buckets.
-INTERIOR: not inspected.
+The mill stands two storeys above a basement.
+The entrance front on the east side includes one window on the upper floor of the outshut, a low two-storey lean-to porch at the angle featuring an oak lintel, a shallow loading doorway above the porch, and an inner wagon doorway with a loading door to its right.
+There are two square windows at ground level and one above, along with a low inlet archway leading to the wheel in the basement.
+The south gable wall has four small windows at ground level and two above, as well as a gable chimney.
+On the west side, the outshut has a basement doorway and one window on each floor above, while the main range has one basement window and three square windows above, with the center window offset upwards.
+There is also an arched outlet opening from the waterwheel.
+The north gable wall features a square-headed opening for a small cast-iron undershot waterwheel, which has been restored with plain oak planks replacing the original buckets.
+The interior was not inspected.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.